lazureus/c/___STRICT_ALIASING___/___TEST1___/README.md

     http://cellperformance.beyond3d.com/articles/2006/06/understanding-strict-aliasing.html

 PURPOSE:
-    Test code checks is GCC or other compilers are able to through a warning when there is strict-aliasing rule violation.
+    Test code checks is GCC or other compilers are able to throw a warning when there is strict-aliasing rule violation.

 CONCLUSION: